Sorted the paperwork? Practise the interview at Opaige

 No control over pricing

 The agency sets what clients pay.
-You have no input on your earning power.
+You have zero input on your own earning power.

 Errors you make follow you professionally — and can end your career even as an employee.